 Instead of infomaniak SwissBackup you can use your public cloud swift storage or any OpenStack Swift storage

 Restic is an efficient and secure backup tool developed in Golang :

 - No complexe setup

 - Only transfers detected changes to saved files / folders

 - Uses robust cryptographic tools to ensure the integrity and security of your data

 - Make sure you can restore your data when you need it

 - Full opensource tool : restic official Github

 You have 90 free days of SwissBackup product.
-You can easily create your account in the Infomaniak manager.
+You can easily create your account and your Cloud backup space in the Infomaniak manager

 - Add a device: